 There are a variety of package formats for the different distributions:

-In theory this rpm should make it easier for the linux distributions to include it in their own repositories, making it much simpler to find and install, but I haven't heard of any such plans yet.
-The latest news is that prune is on its way into the "Contrib" repository of OpenSuse, but it's not clear how long this will take.
-However, the rpm from the build service installs fine on OpenSuse 11.2 using the OpenJDK.
+In theory this rpm should make it easier for any rpm-based linux distribution to include it in their own repositories, making it much simpler to find and install, but I haven't heard of any such plans yet.
+The rpm from the build service installs fine on OpenSuse 11.2 using the OpenJDK.

-There is now a package of GpsPrune for Debian linux.
-Version 10 is available in Squeeze (stable) and version 13.3 is now in Testing (Wheezy).
 The package is called gpsprune.
-Just install the package using the regular "add software" gui, and the dependencies will get installed too, everything you need.
-This includes a java runtime such as sun-java6-jre or OpenJDK, and libmetadata-extractor-java, and even the libjava3d-java.
+Just install the package using the regular "add software" gui, and the dependencies will get installed too, everything you need (except maybe gnuplot-x11 which can then be easily added).
+This includes a java runtime such as OpenJDK, the libjava3d-java, and optionally other packages like gnuplot, gpsbabel and exiftool.
 Or if you prefer the command line, just type (as root) aptitude install gpsprune .

-Once it's installed, you get a menu entry for "gpsprune" in the "Science" menu, or you can launch it from a console with gpsprune.
+Once it's installed, you get a menu entry for "gpsprune" (either in the "Science" menu or the "Education" menu), or you can launch it from a console with gpsprune.

 For the current release of Ubuntu, there is also a gpsprune package, taken from Debian's package.
 So now all you need to do is search in the "add software" tool for "gpsprune", click the install button and you're done!
 It looks like it's installing a huge package, but that's only because it's automatically pulling in the (optional) dependencies such as gpsbabel, exiftool and gnuplot.
-The Pangolin release has version 13.1 of gpsprune, and version 13.3 is in the repositories for Quetzal.
+Version 23.2 is in the official repositories for Numbat (24.04, the latest LTS release of Ubuntu), but if you want a more recent version (or if you're not using Numbat yet) you should consider using the regular jar (or the debian jar) above.

 There is apparently also a package of Prune for Arch linux, but I haven't had chance to test it yet.
 It seems to be just a wrapper around the binary jar file, including a desktop file.
 If you're interested, see the Arch User Repository.

-For more details on these changes, see What's new.
+For full details on all the changes since version 23.*, see What's new.

 Up until version 12.1, GpsPrune was made available under the name "Prune".
 Starting with version 13, it's called "GpsPrune".
 However, it's not a split, it's not a fork, it's not a change of ownership or anything like that.
 It's just a name change.